Solution · PulseM WISP Upgrade

 A tower or site owner offering shared mobile capacity to multiple tenants and needing a multi-operator service layer to back it.

-A 4th-MNO-style buildout, sized for a region.
+A PulseM mobile buildout, sized for a region.

-Core
+PulseM Core

 SIM identity, subscriber control, and mobile data.